alphagov/hmrc-manuals-api/README.md

 Please note that:

-* Tokens are environment specific, so preview and production will have different tokens.
+* Tokens are environment specific, so integration and production will have different tokens.
-* The data on preview is overwritten every night with data from production.
+* The data on integration is overwritten every night with data from production.

 ## Adding or updating a manual